Understanding The Difference Between Transfer And Transmission Of Shares

 Distinguish Between Transfer And Transmission of Shares

-The following table illustrates the differences between the transfer of shares and transmission of shares:
+The following table illustrates the differences between the transfer of shares and the transmission of shares:

 Transfer of Shares | Transmission of Shares |